ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

     Custom list
 ```

-For this tutorial, we opt for using the first ledger address, so enter at `Use ledger address`.
+For this tutorial, it is opt to use the first ledger address, so enter at `Use ledger address`.
 Only this address is going to
 be able to add or remove validators, or create blockchains on the Subnet.

 ```text